leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: myopia-symptoms_signs-cornearefractive
 - What are the possible complications of myopia?
+- What are long term effects of myopia
+- Should I be worried if my child is short sighted
+- Is myopia a problem?
 - What are the dangers of myopia?
 - Is myopia dangerous?
 - Can myopia cause blindness?